moisoni97/Zoomy/README.md

 # Getting Started

-* You project should build against Android 4.1.x (minSdkVersion 16).
+* You project should build against Android 6.0 (minSdk 23).

 * Add the JitPack repository to your project's build.gradle file: